Queen of Hearts Fertility Care & NaProTechnology

 Follow Up Appts: You will return to the office every 2 mos.
 During this time, I will conduct a comprehensive medical interview to ensure your symptoms have resolved, and to ensure you are responding well and not having any negative responses to the management plan.
 Depending on the individual patient and your individual diagnosis, I may need to monitor your progress with serial laboratory tests and/or serial imaging.

-After 6 -9 months: If medical management has not been successful, it is likely you will need a diagnostic laparoscopy.
-Therefore, I will refer you to a NaPro surgeon.
+After 6 -9 months: If medical management has not been successful, it is likely you may wish to move forward with a diagnostic laparoscopy.
+However, this would be your personal decision after we discussed benefits vs risks for your individual case.
+All surgeries present risks, which can sometimes be serious.
+Oftentimes, we will have identified additional medical conditions which are treatable with supplements and/or medications.
+Therefore, discuss if you would like to be referred to NaPro surgeon.
 On occasion, I may come to know a surgical evaluation will be of benefit to you earlier on in this process, and an expedited surgical referral will have been recommended.
-NaPro surgeons typically book out 5 mos to one full year.
+NaPro surgeons typically book out 5 mos to 18 mos.
 At any time, if you feel you would like an expedited surgical referral, please feel free to discuss this with me.

 Please review my laparoscopy page.
 You will notice NaPro surgeries are done very differently as compared to laparoscopies done by mainstream medicine surgeons.
 We use a near contact approach and a near adhesion-free technique", which has been described as pelvic surgery of the pelvis.